BracketLabs/template-library/README.md

 ## Public endpoint

-The library resources can be accesed here:
+The library resources can be accessed here:

 `https://bracketlabs.github.io/template-library`

 note: this may change once released

 ## Copy templates

 You can copy a set of csvs in a folder with the id of the template as the name.
-Each csv file needs to follow the below namng convertion.
-Any objects not includesd in the list below are not supported yet.
+Each csv file needs to follow the below name convention.
+Any objects not included in the list below are not supported yet.

 | ObjectName     |      Filename       |
 | -------------- | :-----------------: |